nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * defines its *API* in an `interface` with the same name as the Component.
 * exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point.

-For example, the `Logic` component (Figure 2) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.
+For example, the `Logic` component defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.

 <img src="images/LogicClassDiagram.png" align="center" />
 <div align="center">Figure 2: Logic Component Class Diagram</div><br>

 **How the architecture components interact with each other**

-The *Sequence Diagram* below (Figure 3) shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.

 <img src="images/ArchitectureSequenceDiagram.png" align="center" width="574" />
 <div align="center">Figure 3: Architecture Sequence Diagram</div><br>